nomad-networks/portos/doc/install.md

 In `Settings/Region & Language` use the add method, but don't forget to enlarge the window, otherwise you won't see the necessary options.

-## Hide terminal menu on startup

-See the option in `Preferences/General`.

 ## Keyboard shortcuts for dock items

 1. In extensions, enable Dash to Dock.
 1. In Dash to Dock settings, enable Intelligent autohide.
 1. In Dash to Dock settings, untick Panel mode: extend to screen edge.
 1. In Intelligent autohide settings, disable Autohide.